grmkris/nft-links/docs/niftios.md

 #### Web3
 - Onchain commenting system using the blockchain and the NFTs to reward users for their comments or limit commenting to nft holders only.
 - Onchain voting system using the blockchain and the NFTs to reward users for their votes or limit voting to nft holders only.
+- NFT puzzle game using the blockchain and the NFTs as puzzles
+- NFT flipbook (collect all nfts to complete the flipbook)
 - https://snapshot.org/
 - https://lens.xyz/
 - Support for data from web3 marketplaces (opensea etc..)